-Excluded from the weighted average common shares outstanding calculation at December 31, 2015, 2014 and 2013 are 9,181,644 shares, 8,606,489 shares and 7,558,345 shares, respectively, which are held as treasury shares.
+Excluded from the weighted average common shares outstanding calculation at December 31, 2016, 2015 and 2014 are 10,028,755 shares, 9,181,644 shares and 8,606,489 shares, respectively, which are held as treasury shares.
 The shares are excluded as of their repurchase date.
-In 2015, there were no anti-dilutive shares of common stock to be excluded from the computation of diluted net income per common share.
+In 2016 and 2015, there were no anti-dilutive shares of common stock to be excluded from the computation of diluted net income per common share.
 In 2014, equity compensation awards to purchase 1,700 shares of common stock were excluded from the computation of diluted net income per common share as these instruments were anti-dilutive.
 These instruments expired or will expire at varying times from 2015 through 2021.
-In 2013, equity compensation awards to purchase 3,300 shares of common stock were excluded from the computation of diluted net income per common share as these instruments were anti-dilutive.
-These instruments expired or will expire at varying times from 2014 through 2020.

-12. Share-based Compensation
+13. Share-based Compensation

 The fair value method of accounting is used for equity-based compensation plans.
 Under the fair value method, compensation cost is measured based on the fair value of the award at the measurement date and recognized over the requisite service period.
-We use the Black-Scholes model to estimate the fair values on the measurement date for share options and share appreciation rights ("SARs").
+We use the

+Black-Scholes model to estimate the fair values on the measurement date for share options and share appreciation rights ("SARs").
 The Black-Scholes model uses several assumptions to value a share award.
 The volatility assumption is based on the historical change in our stock price over the previous five years preceding the measurement date.
 The risk-free rate of return assumption is based on the five-year U.S. Treasury constant maturity rate on the measurement date.
 The expected award life is based upon the average holding period over the history of the incentive plan.
 The expected dividend yield is based on our history and expected dividend payouts.